Job Title: Property Appraiser III - Residential

 To apply online, visit the Town of West Hartford’s website at www.westhartfordct.gov.
 Click on “Jobs” under the “I Want To” tab.
 Click the link “Municipal Job Openings” and select this posting for application instructions.

-Applications will be accepted until we receive a qualified applicant pool.
-This date can be extended by the Executive Director of Human Resources.
+Applications will be accepted until September 27, 2023 unless such date is extended by the Executive Director of Human Resources.

 The Town of West Hartford shall not discriminate on the basis of race, color, creed, age, sex, national origin, physical disability or sexual orientation.
 The Department of Human Resources provides reasonable accommodation to persons with disabilities in accordance with the Americans with Disabilities Act (ADA).
 If you need an accommodation on the application or testing process, please contact the Human Resources Department.